BerndHagen/RPG-Maker-XP-Script-Library/README.md

 window.back_opacity = 200   # Content background transparency
 ```

-## **Script Integration**

-### **Adding Scripts to Your Project**

-1. **Open Script Editor**
-   - Launch RPG Maker XP and open your project
-   - Press F11 to open the Script Editor

-2. **Locate Target Script**
-   - Find the script you want to enhance in the script list (left panel)
-   - Click to select it (e.g., "Game_Player" for jump system)

-3. **Replace Script Content**
-   - Select all existing content (Ctrl+A)
-   - Delete the selected content
-   - Copy and paste the enhanced script from this repository

-4. **Save Changes**
-   - Press Ctrl+S to save your changes
-   - Close the Script Editor
-   - Test your game to verify functionality

-### **Important Notes**
-Always backup your project before adding new scripts:
-- Create a complete copy of your project folder
-- Export existing scripts if you've made custom modifications
-- Test scripts on a backup project first

-### **Common Issues**

-**Script Not Working:**
-- Verify the script was pasted correctly and completely
-- Check that you're using the correct input (A/Shift for jump system)
-- Ensure no syntax errors were introduced during copying

-**Sound Effects Not Playing:**
-- Confirm sound files exist in your project's Audio/SE folder
-- Check the filename matches exactly in the script
-- Verify your project's audio settings

-**Conflicts with Other Scripts:**
-- Test with a fresh project to identify conflicts
-- Check for other custom scripts modifying the same classes
-- Some scripts may need to be placed in specific order

 ## **License**

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.